tomgade09/C-ADPIC-PTEM/docs/README.md

 [9.
 ErrorHandling](ErrorHandling/README.md) - Mostly macros to handle various error conditions, as well as make sure certain conditions are met.

 [10.
+SimAttributes](SimAttributes/README.md) - Class that handles saving Simulation attributes to a file for later reference/recreation of an identical Simulation

+[11.
 LogFile](LogFile/README.md) - A class with a number of member functions for writing a log file to disk along with elapsed time data.

-[11.
+[12.
 Examples](Examples/README.md) - Look here for examples of usage (Python and C++).

 *Note: In this documentation, uppercase (and usually linked) names refer to classes, while lowercase names refer to non-class things.
 For example: [Particle](Particle/README.md) refers to the class itself or an instance of the class which manages a large number of particles (lowercase).  particle(s) usually refers to a collection of attributes (ex: v_para, v_perp or mu, and s, as well as maybe time, index, etc) that represents a `real-world physical particle`.*